Tribe-Turing/FE_Tribe/README.md

    ```
    - Runs the app in the development mode.
    - Open http://localhost:3000 to view it in the browser.
-   - The page will reload if you make edits.
+   - This installation process will enable you to run the Cypress tests for the project.

 ## Installation for backend server
 Installation steps can be found here in the [Backend README](https://github.com/Tribe-Turing/be_tribe#readme)